Volkswagen Amarok pickup - Engines, drive & performance

 The Amarok’s weight and dimensions also don’t help when it comes to driving the big pick-up.
 Its steering doesn’t feel very responsive, and if you go into a corner quickly you’ll notice plenty of body lean, not helped by the fact that the Amarok is so tall, at 1,830mm.
 Still, it never feels anything less than safe and predictable, while the strong brakes inspire confidence.
 On the plus side, at slow speeds the steering is extremely light, so the car is easy to manoeuvre when parking.

 The VW Amarok has been designed for a working life, so the suspension is tuned to cope with a variety of loads.
-As a result, it can become rather bouncy when you're not carrying heavy items in the load bed. although not as bad as some rivals.
-The Mercedes X-Class offers a smoother ride, even when unladen, thanks to its more car-like coil spring rear suspension - the VW sticks with traditional leaf springs.
+As a result, it can become rather bouncy when you're not carrying heavy items in the load bed, although the Volkswagen doesn’t suffer this quite as badly as some rivals.
+The Mercedes X-Class offers a smoother ride, even when unladen, thanks to its more car-like coil-spring rear suspension; the VW sticks with traditional leaf springs.

 A combination of permanent four-wheel drive and an automatic gearbox is standard on the other versions (Highline and Aventura) regardless of whether you choose the 201bhp or 255bhp engine.
 The automatic transmission is smooth enough and certainly suits the Amarok’s easy going character.
 And while you can flick the gearlever to the left and take manual control of the gearchanges, the transmission is so good when left to its own devices you’re unlikely ever to bother.